bruce-mig/twilio-sms-otp/README.md

 source ./set-env.sh \
 mvn spring-boot:run
 ```
-The application wil start at port `:8080`
+The application will start at port `:8080`

 ---